 Nancy George

-I’m writing to let you know that I’ve decided to leave my position as Account Manager at Manchester Investments, effective two weeks from today.
+I am writing to officially resign from my role as Account Manager at Manchester Investments, effective two weeks from today, June 29.

 Sincerely,